librenms/librenms/doc/Developing/os/Initial-Detection.md

 Hints for [Inkscape](https://inkscape.org/):

-- You can open a PDF to extract the logo.
+- You can open a PDF or EPS to extract the logo.
 - Ungroup elements to isolate the logo.
 - Use `Path -> Simplify` to simplify paths of large files.
 - Use `File -> Document Properties… -> Resize page to content…` to remove padding.